Finding new groundwater supplies - western NSW

 The Bancannia Trough is northeast of Broken Hill, which is well supplied with water using a 270 km pipeline from near Wentworth on the Murray River.
 The Menindee Lakes and other water infrastructure lie to the southeast of Broken Hill.

 Finding additional groundwater resources in the northwest corner of the state will help to ensure consistent supply during times of drought, providing water security for isolated communities, pastoralists and businesses there.
-This will reduce the usage of potable water for activities that don’t require a high water quality.
+This will reduce the usage of potable water for activities that don’t require high water quality.

 Water exploration activities